Message for Readers

 d) Property tech space.
 The benchmark here is propguru locally and rea group in Australia.
 PGRU Ipo via spac and stock price has been rerated to 1/3 of ipo price.
 Now valuation is an undemanding 5-6 times revenue.
 To get a better valuation need to be profitable and dominant in good size market.
 The benchmark here is Rea group is worth 20b aud and is valued at 17 times ttm sales.

-The above explains why ohmyhome has been crashing.
+The above explains why ohmyhome stock has difficulty rising.
 Market cap of 50m usd on 4-5m sgd revenue and loss making points to it being overvalued even now.
 Why buy ohmyhome when Pgru is cheaper and much better.
 Now what does this bode for still private startups?
-I would not want to be classified unless very profitable.
-Perhaps being a tech enabled property agent is better.
+Perhaps be a profitable property agent that is tech enabled is better.

 e) Logistics.
 This space is more advanced and more positive with J&T, lalamove, cainiao all ipo or ready to IPO on Hk exchange.
 Valuations are significantly below last round highs but at least public markets validating their ipo and J&T has managed to ipo at 3x revenue.
 This bodes well for ninja van actually.